Last modified: June 23, 2021, 8:23 p.m.

 S. scoliaeformis is a large species (25–35 mm) that can be recognised by the extensive transparent areas and the colouration of the anal tuft (orange-brown in males and brighter orange in females).
 The antennae are black but with pale yellow scales distally.
-This is especially striking with the females where almost half of the antennae is almost white.
+This is especially striking in the females in which almost half of the antennae is almost white.
 Dorsally, the abdomen has 2 yellow bands.
 The proboscis is, as in all species of this genus, well developed and functional.

-The adults are attracted quite well by a pheromone developed for this species.
+The adult males are attracted quite well to a pheromone developed for this species.

-The egg is brown and has a white net-shaped structure on its surface.
+The egg is brown and has a white net-shaped mesh on the surface.

-The caterpillar is off-white and has a brown neck-shield, typical for Sesiidae.
+The caterpillar is off-white and has a brown neck-shield, typical of Sesiidae.

-The female deposits the eggs on the bark of Betula trees, often near old exit holes or on cancerous swellings.
-But these trees must be old enough before they will be used by females for ovipositing.
-Typically, the trunk is not smooth and white anymore but dark brown-black, rough and deeply carved.
-In many cases the same tree is used for many years resulting in a so-called "breeding tree".
+The female deposits the eggs on the bark of old Betula trees, often near old exit holes or on cankerous swellings.
+On such trees, the trunk is no longer smooth and white, but dark brown-black, rough and deeply fissured.
+Often, the same tree is used for many years resulting in a so-called "breeding tree".

 The young larva lives between bark and wood and feeds on the cambium sap of the tree.
 The caterpillar winters in a silken cocoon: a hibernaculum.
 In the second year, the larva enlarges the gallery.
-Often there is only one rather short gallery that is made mostly in the inside of the bark and not into the wood and is typically flat and broad.
-After the second hibernation, that again takes place in a white silken cocoon, the larva enlarges the gallery a little bit to typically about 7 cm.
-Non used parts of it are often filled with moist dark brown frass and the larva lives in a black coloured and very wet environment caused by the copious amount of sap.
+Often there is only one rather short gallery that is made mostly just inside the bark and not into the wood, and is typically flat and broad.
+After a second hibernation, that again takes place in a white silken cocoon, the larva enlarges the gallery a little bit to typically about 7 cm.
+Non used parts of it are often filled with moist dark brown frass and the larva lives in a black and very wet environment caused by the copious amount of sap.
 Generally in May, the caterpillar constructs a gallery towards the outer surface of the bark leaving only a thin layer of bark, separating it from the outside world.
 Directly underneath the future exit hole, a strong and firm cocoon is constructed from dark brown wood-grains from the bark.
 This cocoon is lined at the inside with spun silk.
-On hatching, the pupa works his way out through the covering lid or pushing it aside and hatches subsequently.
-As usual, the exuvium stays partly in the bark for some time.
+On hatching, the pupa works its way out through the covering lid or pushes it aside and hatches subsequently.
+As usual, the exuvium remains partly in the bark for some time.

-The adults fly from late May till mid July.
+The adults fly between late May and mid July.